Team-Inceptus/InceptusNMS/CONTRIBUTING.md

 ##### `methods` object operators

 If the method is a getter or setter of a documented field, you can use the `$getter` or `$setter` operator accordingly.
-The documentation will copy its visibility and mods from the field.
+The documentation will copy its mods from the field, and will assume it is `public`.
 For example:
 ```json
 {
   "fields": {